Nine Indian fishermen arrested for alleged poaching in Sri Lanka's territorial waters | Law-Order

 - Sri Lanka

-The Sri Lankan Navy has arrested nine Indian fishermen and seized two trawlers for allegedly poaching in the country's territorial waters, according to an official statement on Tuesday.
+The Sri Lankan Navy has arrested nine Indian fishermen and seized two trawlers for allegedly poaching in the country's territorial waters, according to an official statement on Tuesday, in the second such incident this month.

 The arrests were made near Delft Island, Jaffna.
 The fishermen, from Tamil Nadu, were apprehended on Monday, the Navy said.